dltHub

 So here's what you can do

 • Ensure all 3 skills are available - they do not need to all be in one person.
-You could hire a freelance DE to build first, and a technical analyst to fulfil requests and extend the stack.
+You could hire a freelance DE to build first, and a technical analyst to fulfill requests and extend the stack.

-• Let vendors write about first data hire, and "follow the money" - Check if the advice aligns with their financial incentive.
+• Let vendors write about the first data hire, and "follow the money" - Check if the advice aligns with their financial incentive.
 If it does, get a second opinion.

 • Choose tooling that scales across different stages of a data stack lifecycle, so the problem doesn't occur.

-• Use vendor agnostic components where possible (for example, dlt + sqlmesh + sql glot can create a db-agnostic stack that enables you to switch between dbs)
+• Use vendor-agnostic components where possible (for example, dlt + SQLMesh + SQLGlot can create a db-agnostic stack that enables you to switch between DBS)

 • Behave better - the temptation to oversell yourself is there, but you could check yourself and look for a position where you can learn.
 Your professional network could be your biggest help in your career, don't screw them over.